 Immediately following the justification, include a line-item description using the format in the example below.
-Group line items according to the following categories: Salaries & Wages, Contracted Services, Supplies & Materials, Other Charges, Equipment, and Transfers.
+Group line items according to the following categories: Salaries & Wages, Supplies & Materials, Other Charges, Equipment, and Transfers.
 Total each category.

 Each line must be detailed and specific.
 General expenses should be broken down into specific line items.
-For example, "meeting expenses" can be broken down into room rental, photocopying and refreshments.
+For example, "Other Charges" can be broken down into competition fees, bus rentals, and membership fees.
 There is no page limit for the budget, so be as detailed as possible.

 Clearly show the requested funds and in-kind contributions for each line item.
-Indicate the source of the in-kind contribution.
+Indicate the source of the in- kind contribution.
 Both requested and in-kind funds must be reasonable with current market prices.